MAInformatico/MAInformatico/README.md

 - 💻 I'm deeplying my knowledge of algorithm using Introduction to Algorithms
 - :books: Reading The Pragmatic Programmer
 - 🌱 I'm curious about Django
-- ⚡ Fun fact: If I am not working or coding, probably I will working out, reading or playing chess
+- ⚡ Fun fact: If I am not working or coding, probably I will be working out, reading or playing chess